-These standards apply to personnel working on Conservancy fires.
-They are only relevant to non-fire stewardship activities if adopted by local Operating Unit.
+These standards apply to Conservancy personnel working on Conservancy fires.
+They are only relevant to non-fire stewardship activities as training standards if adopted by local Operating Unit.

-The NWCG course Wildland Fire Chain Saws (S-212) meets all of the above requirements, but other chainsaw use and safety training developed by the chainsaw industry or third party vendors are acceptable if they cover the requisite training objectives.
+The NWCG course Wildland Fire Chain Saws (S-212) meets all of the above requirements.
+Other training on chainsaw use and safety developed by the chainsaw industry or third party vendors are acceptable if the five requisite learning objectives above are covered.
 Individual field evaluation of student knowledge, skills and abilities is a requirement regardless of the training course.
-The S-212 Field Evaluation Form or an equivalent must be used by instructors to judge student ability.
+The S-212 Field Evaluation Form or an equivalent form must be used by instructors to judge student ability.

-Instructors must be certified by a state agency or vendor, or minimally meet the qualification of B faller.
-Lead Instructor for the S-212 course should be current as both B faller and Single Resource Boss or above.
+Lead Instructor for the S-212 course should be current as both Intermediate Faller (FAL2) and Single Resource Boss or higher as defined in PMS 310-1.
 Unit or field instructors for S-212 should be technically proficient in the subject matter.

-A chainsaw operator must maintain currency by completing a field evaluation at least once every five years.
-Peer evaluation is acceptable.
+A chainsaw operator, any type described above, must maintain currency by completing the RT-130 Annual Fireline Safety Refresher (RT-130) and a field evaluation or assignment at least once every five years.